-Age seems to have a tendency to blur our vision of the past and make us look on present conditions as if they were something new and bright.
-Because most of our photographs in the old days of the mid-20th Century were in black and white, and often somewhat out of focus, we have a tendency to think of our past days as existing in a dozen shades of grey.
+Age seems to have a tendency to blur our vision of the past and make us look at present conditions as if they were something new and bright.
+Most of our photographs in the old days of the mid-20th Century were in black and white.
+They were often somewhat out of focus.
+We have a tendency to think of our past days as existing in a dozen shades of grey.

-If there was any problem we created, it was that we kept filling up those diaper pails and bringing more people into this world at a rate that sometimes challenges the available resources to support those who inhabit this planet.
+If there was any problem we created, it was that we kept filling up those diaper pails and bringing more people into this world.
+It was at a rate that sometimes challenges the available resources to support those who inhabit this planet.

 The “Green Thing” the current generation supposedly laments about has always been with us.
+Our old school habits are nothing if not green.
+We pride ourselves in having reduced, reused, and recycled everything we could, from milk bottles to diapers.
+True, we might have done it to lower costs and be more efficient, but the payoff was the same.
 The need to put it to good use has only been compounded by our ever-growing populations.